Digital emotional rescue

 A third-generation Hong Kong toymaker wins kudos for using IP to put his business on the high-tech track.

 23 January 2020

 Managing intellectual property (IP) is an important facet of start-up development.
-Mood Aware Environment (MAE) and Upmood co-founder Charles Lo took part in IPHatch Hong Kong 2019, the second edition of the premier IP entrepreneurship competition organised by the Hong Kong Trade Development Council (HKTDC) and Piece Future.
+Mood Aware Environment (MAE) and Upmood co-founder Charles Lo took part in IPHatch Hong Kong 2019, the first edition of the premier IP entrepreneurship competition organised by the Hong Kong Trade Development Council (HKTDC) and Piece Future.
 Mr Lo won the right to use one of Nokia's patented technologies.
 His start-up firm originally targeted small companies that want to improve their services.
 MAE is now using links with large firms to greatly expand its original businesses.

 Toy industry joins IT revolution

 Mr Lo started his career as a third-generation member of a family-owned toymaker.
 Having seen his grandfather's time as a Hong Kong-based manufacturer, followed by his father's move into the toy marketing trade, Mr Lo was determined to bring in technological and creative elements to transform the trade.
 “I studied industrial design and new-media design myself, and have a deep understanding of traditional industries, so that I know how to practice product ideas while innovating,” he said.

 MAE’s product, the Upmood emotion detection wristband, was launched early in 2019.
 It comprises technology from the family’s factory and integrates complex components such as optical sensors, which can monitor the wearer’s pulse and analyse emotions by interacting with a phone app.
 “Before participating in the competition and obtaining the patented technology, my start-up was targeting individual users and personal networks, helping individuals and friends understand their emotional situation.
 It also could help small businesses such as yoga classes add value to B2B services,” said Mr Lo.